Common Trillium, Giant Wakerobin

 - This strategy is an example of mutualism as it benefits both species

 - Miner’s lettuce (Claytonia perfoliata ssp. perfoliata) is an example of another Edgewood species that uses myrmecochory

 - Mammals, like deer, ingest and defecate Trillium seeds, providing another means of dispersal (NatureServe.
 2020)

 - Trilliums can be divided into 2 major groups (Collett 2005)

-- Sessile (toad shadows) – species lacking a pedicel (flower stalk), including giant trillium
+- Sessile (toad shadows) – species lacking a pedicel (stalk of a single flower), including giant trillium

 - Pedicellate (wakerobins) – species with a pedicel, including Western trillium (Trillium ovatum ssp. ovatum), common in the Santa Cruz mountains